Ødelæggelserne fra Marawi-belejringen i 2017. – Fotografi taget af Johary Lumna.

 2007-2018: Disaster prevention and development planning

-DIB's commitment to the Philippines and partnership with the organization ALTERPLAN goes back over 10 years.
-Together we have implemented, since 2007, three phases of the project Disaster Risk Sensitive Shelter Planning with disaster prevention and development planning as its purpose.
+DIB's engagement in the Philippines and partnership with ALTERPLAN goes all the way back to 2007.
+Since 2007 we have worked together in the implementation of three phases of the project Disaster Risk Sensitive Shelter Planning with disaster prevention and development planning as its purpose.
 Through the involvement of slum dwellers, civil society organizations and local authorities, we have worked to educate in risk analysis and promote citizen involvement in the preparation of local plans for four cities across the Philippines.
 All four cities are particularly prone to frequent natural disasters, especially in relation to the many floods, which most often go beyond the poor slums, and can not cope with the massive devastation.
 With the local plans, slum dwellers have been given priority by the local and regional administration in relation to improvements in the local area and have been trained to develop and manage a local project themselves.

 Our partners in the Philippines have produced this film that gives an insight into the project and its importance locally.